Blair Kinghorn: Youth

-International
+Scotland

 In January 2018 he was called up to the senior Scotland squad for the 2018 Six Nations Championship.

 He went on to make his debut at Murrayfield in a 25-13 win against England.

 He then went on to earn his first international start, on the wing, in a 28-8 loss to Ireland.
 He scored Scotland's only try of the match.
 He played in all three matches during his first tour with Scotland - to the Americas in the summer of 2018 - scoring tries against the USA and Argentina.

 In Scotland's 2019 campaign he scored three tries in their first match against Italy.
 He scored another hat trick against Italy in 2023, also scoring against Wales earlier in the tournament.

 Kinghorn was selected in the 31 man squad for the 2019 Rugby World Cup.
+In 2023 Kinghorn was selected in the 33 player squad for the 2023 Rugby World Cup in France.

+British and Irish Lions

+In May 2025 Kinghorn was selected by Head Coach Andy Farrell for the 2025 British & Irish Lions tour to Australia.
+Having arrived late for the tour after playing in the Top 14 final victory for Toulouse, he made his debut in the third tour match in Australia, a 10-21 victory over NSW Waratahs, becoming Lion #882.
+In July 2025, he was replaced in the first half of another warm up fixture, this time, against the Brumbies after sustaining an ankle injury.

+He was subsequently selected on the bench for the second test.
+He entered the field as a replacement and contributed strongly to the Lions' comeback victory, which secured an unassailable 2-0 series lead.